 If you’re worried about sweat stains on your clothes and you’re avoiding certain materials or

-have been found to block sweat ducts, reducing the amount of perspiration that reaches the skin.
+has been found to block sweat ducts, reducing the amount of perspiration that reaches the skin.

 Your doctor may recommend a stronger antiperspirant for severe underarm sweating.
 Like other